JGCRI/programing-resources/Programing_Best_Practices.md

 [Why should I use version control?](https://stackoverflow.com/questions/1408450/why-should-i-use-version-control)

+### Write A Style Guide

+For larger projects, it is generally useful to put together a style guide.
+You can copy one from an existing project whose style seems to work for your project.

+* Style guides (including this page) are not style rules.
+Many style guides will specifically say that if violating one of their guidelines makes your code clearer or easier to work with, do it.
+* Many text editors can be configured to yell at you when your code breaks style rules (i.e. code "linters"; e.g. RStudio's "code diagnostics"), and that it's a good idea to have these on.

 ## <a name="bp-reinvent">8.
 Don't Reinvent The Wheel </a>

 Someone likely has encountered whatever it is you are trying to do.
 See if a solution is out there.